 Here’s what we looked for:

-• Is the pricing straightforward?
-We favored platforms with flat-rate plans over confusing per-resolution fees that make budgeting a nightmare.
+- Is the pricing straightforward?
+We favored platforms with flat-rate plans or clear tiered options over confusing models that make budgeting a nightmare.

 Quick comparison of the top conversational AI assistant platforms